litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
+### 0.1.7
+- Support for the `update-status` variable which is important in working in cloud environments.
+- Proper support for SSL definitions outside of the default
+- Support to a staging version with test code if needed.

 ### 0.1.6
 - Automatic use of the overall namespace for the license files if not specified.
 - Updated doc including security doc.